 Sara Page-Mtongwiza is the Director of Programs (FACE-HIV) with OPHID, coordinating the FACE-HIV Consortium and managing the implementation of the FACE-HIV program.
 Sara is a Health Education-Health Promotion Specialist with over 17 years’ experience in the field of HIV and AIDS prevention, care and treatment, gender and development in sub-Saharan Africa.
 As a writer, facilitator and researcher she has contributed to a wide range of regional policies, programs and publications.
 Sara holds an M.A.
 (Health Education) and B.Sc.Hons.
 (BioPsych).

 Paul Nesara is the Director of Strategic Information and Evaluation for the FACE HIV Program in OPHID.
 He has 15 years’ of regional experience in sub-Saharan Africa providing monitoring and evaluation support to HIV programs.
-Paul Nesara is a holder of Masters of Public Health (University of Liverpool), Bachelors of Science in Applied Mathematics and Computer Science (University of Zimbabwe) and currently on the dissertation stage of a Ph.D. in Public Health (Epidemiology) with Walden University (USA).
+Paul Nesara is holder of a Ph.D. in Public Health (Epidemiology) with Walden University (USA), Masters of Public Health (University of Liverpool), Bachelors of Science in Applied Mathematics and Computer Science (University of Zimbabwe).

 Talent Maphosa is the Technical Director at OPHID.
 Since joining the organization in 2015, Talent has contributed to the FACE HIV program’s strategic direction, building the technical capacity and expertise within the consortium.
 He also provides clinical technical guidance to the Ministry of Health and Child Care and relevant stakeholders on the design and implementation of facility-based HIV Care and Treatment services.
 Talent is a qualified medical doctor with a diploma in HIV Management and a Masters in Development Studies from the University of the Free State.